NuLink-network/docs/product/nulink_worker.md

 ## Create Worker Account

 Prepare an ETH type account for the Worker.
-We suggest creating a Worker account different from your staking account.
+We suggest creating a Worker account different from the staking account.

 If you already know how to create one and access the keystore file, you can skip this step.
 Otherwise we recommend you to use Geth to create the Worker account.
 Please check [here](./eth_account.md) for details.